 Tip of the Week: Practice your breathing and relaxation exercises.

 Baby: Your baby measures about 18.9 inches long from head to toe and weighs almost 4 pounds.
 At this stage, they grow faster than ever.
-Baby fills almost all the space in your uterus now, but may still have enough room to do somersaults.
+Baby fills almost all the space in your uterus now but may still have enough room to do somersaults.
 A layer of fat is forming under your baby's skin.
 The baby is practicing opening their eyes and breathing.

 Mom-to-be: You may still be gaining 1 lb. a week.
-You'll probably start seeing your practitioner every two weeks until the last month, when you'll likely switch to weekly visits.
+You'll probably start seeing your practitioner every 2 weeks until the last month, when you'll likely switch to weekly visits.
 You may continue to get backaches and leg cramps.
 You may also notice a yellowish fluid, called colostrum, leaking from your breasts -- it comes before milk production.
 Your sex drive might decrease as you move into your last weeks of pregnancy.

 Tip of the Week: The top of your uterus is now about 6 inches above your belly button.
 But you might be carrying differently from others at the same stage of pregnancy.
 Whether you're carrying higher or lower, bigger or smaller, wider or more compact depends on the size and position of the baby, your body type, and how much weight you've gained.
 For more comfort, drink plenty of fluids, elevate your legs when sitting, lie on your left side, and wear support stockings.

 Baby: The next few weeks will mark lots of growth in the baby.
-The baby will gain more than half its birth weight in the next seven weeks.
+The baby will gain more than half its birth weight in the next 7 weeks.
 Your baby's brain can now control its body temperature.
 It begins to move less now as it runs out of room -- at least eight movements every 2 hours that can be felt -- and curls up with knees bent, chin resting on chest, and arms and legs crossed.
 Baby likes to swallow and yawn.